PCOS, Pelvic Pain, and Physical Therapy

 Last Updated:

-Polycystic ovarian syndrome (PCOS) is a challenge that’s misdiagnosed, misunderstood, and all too often just plain missed.
+Polycystic ovarian syndrome (PCOS) is a challenge that’s misdiagnosed, misunderstood, and often just plain missed.

 What is PCOS?